How to Take a Spelling Lesson

 • Type the complete word sum.
 Use the word matrix if needed.

-• Learn to spell from a matrix by clicking “How to Play Matrix Mania” in the side menu.
+• Learn to spell from a matrix by clicking “How to Play Matrix Mania” in the top menu at SpellableApp.com or clicking on Matrix Mania on the home screen.

 • Refer back to Lesson 1 for guidance.
 Check rather than guess.